This is not a drill!

 September 19, 2019

 In today’s class of the Energy Transition Project, our students received some training from Erik de Jonge, who has recently started at UCR and the Engineering department as our technical support!
 They practiced making isometric drawings, which is a skill necessary to be able to communicate ideas about design and structure precisely.

 Who Are You?
 The Dean interviews Dr. İlke Ercan

 September 16, 2019

 For his weekly column, Dean Prof. Bert van den Brink interviews a Faculty member, a Staff member, or a student.
-This week, he spoke to associate professor Dr. İlke Ercan about her experience with Liberal Arts and Science, her values, and her ambitions.
+This week, he spoke to associate professor Dr. İlke Ercan about her experience with Liberal Arts and Sciences, her values, and her ambitions.
 Read the interview below!

 Who are you?

 I am İlke Ercan, I am new engineering faculty at UCR.
 I am an electrical engineer by training and I have a background in physics.

 Where are you from?